Metal, Wood and More: Tools and Tips for All Kinds of Cuts

-Lenox recently added a curved recip blade to its already impressive lineup.
+Lenox has a curved recip blade in its diverse lineup of tool blades.
 The curve helps change the angle of attack on every stroke, which speeds up cutting.
 It’s similar to the orbital action on many reciprocating saws.
-These blades are not intended for dainty scrollwork—they’re most useful when you have a whole bunch of aggressive cuts to make.
-Lenox Gold Power Arc Curved Blades are available at Lowe’s, tool suppliers and online.
+These blades are not intended for precise scrollwork—they’re most useful when you have a whole bunch of aggressive cuts to make.
+Lenox Gold Power Arc Curved Blades are available online.

-This little guy has been a huge hit here at Construction Pro Tips.
-This new 7-in.
-Titanium Coated Shear from Wiss cuts just about anything.
+This 7-inch Titanium Coated Shear from Wiss cuts just about anything.
 The handles fit nicely in the hand, and it doesn't take up much room in the pouch.
-They're called utility scissors, but we've cut banding straps, aluminum fascia and even a steel stud with them.
-You probably wouldn't want to try that with regular scissors!
-Available at home centers and hardware stores.
+They're called "utility scissors" and we've cut banding straps, aluminum fascia and even a steel stud with them.
+You probably wouldn't want to try that with regular scissors.

 Cuts faster than corded

-Pipefitters, steelworkers and electricians have been using portable band saws for a while now, but Milwaukee just introduced a cordless model with the new brushless technology that converts energy into power more efficiently.
-The result is the M18 FUEL Deep Cut Band Saw (2729-22).
-Milwaukee has tested this saw against its own corded models (which are among the best in the industry) and claims this battery-powered tool out-sawed its corded competition.
-The saw has a 5-in. x 5-in. capacity and weighs 15 lbs.
-You’ll find it at pro tool stores and online retailers.
+Pipe-fitters, steelworkers and electricians have been using portable band saws for a while now.
+Milwaukee Tool wanted to make a cordless model with brushless technology that converts energy into power more efficiently.
+The result is the M18 FUEL Deep Cut Band Saw.
+Milwaukee has tested this saw against its own corded models and claims that this battery-powered tool out-sawed its corded competition.
+The saw has a 5-inch x 5-inch capacity and weighs 15 pounds.

-We don't mind lugging a 60-lb. miter saw to a job if we can leave it on-site for a couple of days.
+We don't mind lugging a 60-pound miter saw to a job if we can leave it on-site for a couple of days.
 But no one wants to heave that beast out of their truck just to make a few cuts.
-A smaller saw would be great, but it's hard to find one that performs as well as the big ones—that is, until now.
+A smaller saw would be great for portability, but it's hard to find one that performs as well as the big ones.

-The new Bosch CM8S 8-in. sliding compound saw is only 18 in. wide, but the base expands to 29 in.
-It can crosscut a board 12-1/4 in. long and 2-3/4 in. thick.
-It will create a 45-degree miter on an 8-in. board and can handle a 3-1/2-in. crown mold.
-That’s a lot of performance from a saw that weighs only 37 lbs.—that’s less than half the weight of some 12-in. models on the market!
+The Bosch CM8S 8-in. sliding compound saw is only 18 inches wide, but the base expands to 29 inches.
+It can crosscut a board 12-1/4 inches long and 2-3/4 inches thick.
+It will create a 45-degree miter on an 8-inch board and can handle a 3-1/2-inch crown mold.
+That’s a lot of performance from a saw that weighs only 37 pounds.

 The “ambidextrous” trigger handle will keep the lefties happy, and the carrying handle makes transporting the CM8S a painless undertaking.
 Next, check out our top tips for cutting better and safer on your miter saw.

 If your miter saw can’t quite cut the full width of a board, lay the board on a stack of scraps.
 That will give you an extra inch or so of crosscut capacity.
 If that’s not enough, try this: Cut the board as far as possible, then flip it over to complete the cut.
-But don’t expect a perfect cut.
-Aligning the two cuts precisely is surprisingly difficult.
+Just don’t expect a perfect cut, as aligning the two cuts precisely is surprisingly difficult.

 Snap-blade knives are a good idea if you do work that requires lots of blade changes.
 But have you ever tried a snap-blade utility knife and ended up throwing it away?
 No doubt it was a cheap Olfa knockoff.

 Olfa knives are super-sturdy and have been the go-to cutting tool for paper hangers and painters for years.
-And they can sub for a standard utility knife for other trades and tasks too.
-So give one of these knives a shot.
-No more changing blades; just snap off the dull one and you’re ready for more cutting.
-You can buy the knives on Amazon or find a dealer at olfa.com.
+No more changing blades; just snap off the dull one and you’re ready for more cutting

 Are you the guy on the crew who gets stuck cutting out bottom plates in door openings?
 Or do you like to cut out the window openings after the walls are up?

-No matter how careful you try to be, sometimes when you resaw (slice thicker boards into thinner ones on the band saw) it's hard to get the blade to stop wandering.
-Here's a great old trick: First send one edge of the board through the table saw, cutting about 1 in. deep.
+No matter how careful you try to be, sometimes when you re-saw (slice thicker boards into thinner ones on the band saw) it's hard to get the blade to stop wandering.
+Here's a great old trick: First send one edge of the board through the table saw, cutting about 1-inch deep.
 Turn it end for end and cut another kerf on the opposite edge, and then send it through the band saw.
 The saw kerfs will act as guides to keep the blade in line.
 Move to the planer for the final smoothing.
 Next, see some of our favorite woodworking tools in an episode of Stuff We Love.